Volkswagen Tiguan SUV - Engines, drive & performance

 Volkswagen Tiguan diesel engines

-While the 113bhp diesel feels a little slower than needs be, the 148bhp 2.0-litre diesel engine suits the Tiguan well, easily coping with the car’s weight.
+The 148bhp 2.0-litre diesel engine suits the Tiguan well, easily coping with the car’s weight.
 Volkswagen's DSG automatic gearbox is also smooth and responsive in most situations, but if you put your foot down in a hurry, it can take its time to think about which gear it needs to select.
-We prefer this engine over the more potent 187bhp diesel, which has a curiously uneven power delivery that makes the Tiguan hard to drive smoothly.
+We preferred this engine over the more potent 187bhp diesel, which had a curiously uneven power delivery that made the Tiguan hard to drive smoothly, and is no longer available.
+It has been replaced with the same 197bhp diesel engine fitted in the Volkswagen Golf GTD.

 Volkswagen is also introducing a range-topping Tiguan R that uses the same 2.0-litre petrol turbo engine used in the Cupra Ateca and Volkswagen T-Roc R. Power has been increased to 316bhp and it also gets four-wheel drive, an upgraded chassis and larger brakes to cope with the extra power.